sunmoonlotus/electron-navigation/README.md

     </html>
     ```

 3. Time to test if it works.
 Open up your command prompt (windows) and type these commands hitting *enter* after each one.
+Make sure you have Node.js installed which can be found [here](https://nodejs.org/en/download/).
     ```
     cd "C:\location\of\your\folder\demo"
     npm install electron-navigation --save
     npm test
     ```
 	![](previews/demo.PNG)
-    * Node.js must be installed for this to work.
-Download [here](https://nodejs.org/en/download/) if you don't have it.

 4. From here on out if you leave your command prompt window open to the demo directory, you can run your app by typing.
 	```